sybrew/the-seo-framework/readme.txt

 	* **Improved:**
 		* Password protected posts and pages no longer show up in the sitemap.
 		* The homepage in-post SEO settings box now links to the settings page when the user can view those options.
+		* When TSF's database needs upgrading, it now requires fewer database calls.
+		* After-upgrade notifications now have "SEO: " prefixed.
 	* **Removed:**
 		* `noodp` and all its settings.
 The DMOZ project that it influenced is no longer available nor used.
+		* Sitemaps timestamp format option.
+It will be converted to the new global timestamp format option upon upgrade.
 	* **Fixed:**
 		/
 		* `article:publisher` is now only output on `article` types.